rozachatz/money-transfer-api/README.md

 | createdAt         | Date and time when the account was created |

 ### Transaction
-The Transaction entity represents a financial transaction between two accounts and includes the following attributes:
+The Transaction entity represents a financial transaction between two accounts and includes the following properties:

 | Field            | Description                          |
 |------------------|--------------------------------------|